sshaw/keep_defaults/README.md

 end
 ```

-But what about the other context in which these can be called or even other attributes you have?
+But what about the other contexts in which these can be called or the other attributes you have?
 This can get tedious.

 With Keep Defaults:
 ```rb